TuomoKu/SPX-GC/README.md

 # Issues and Feedback <a id="feedback"></a>
 Github [issue tracker](https://github.com/TuomoKu/SPX-GC/issues) should be used for bug reports.
-For other feedback such as feature requests or other comments (for now at least) please use Google Forms feedback form at <A href="https://forms.gle/T26xMFyNZt9E9S6d8">https://forms.gle/T26xMFyNZt9E9S6d8</A> or directly by email to [tuomo@smartpx.fi](mailto:tuomo@smartpx.fi).
+For other feedback such as feature requests or other comments (for now at least) please use Google Forms feedback form at <A href="https://forms.gle/T26xMFyNZt9E9S6d8">https://forms.gle/T26xMFyNZt9E9S6d8</A>.

 **A Knowledge Base** is being prepared at [spxgc.tawk.help](https://spxgc.tawk.help/).
 It will be a growing collection of self-help articles in various SPX-GC related topics.